nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. List all schedules
     1. Test Case: `list_reminders` <br>
-       Expected: The Reminder List Panel displays the all the reminders in ascending (oldest to newest) order. <br><br>
+       Expected: The Reminder List Panel displays the all the reminders in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
     2. Test Case: `list_reminders abcdefg` <br>
-       Expected: The Reminder List Panel displays the all the reminders in ascending (oldest to newest) order. <br><br>
+       Expected: The Reminder List Panel displays the all the reminders in ascending (the earliest appointment date to the latest appointment date) order. <br><br>

 ### Deleting a Reminder